 I overdid it a little in my bedroom but I never thought the plants would grow this huge.
-Thankfully we have a cathedral ceiling in our bedroom and in the summer time they will head outside.
+Thankfully we have a cathedral ceiling in our bedroom and in the summertime, they will head outside.
 Can you believe that the banana tree is a faux tree?
-It stays in here all year around and looks fantastic.
+It stays in here all year round and looks fantastic.
 I’ve had it for 15 years and still love it.
 So even if you don’t have a green thumb, you can still add a faux plant, they aren’t shunned anymore.
 (Check out this similar one HERE or HERE).

 5. Change out the pillows